vocdoni/census3/api/README.md

 | 500 | `error evaluating strategy predicate` | 5026 |

 ### GET `/censuses/strategy/{strategyID}`
-Returns a list of censusID for the strategy provided.
+Returns a list of censuses previously created for the strategy provided.

 - 📥 response: